 - Psychotherapy changes the brain, too: A look at PTSD

 Please note: I’m currently conducting a research study to help increase our understanding of OCD treatment.
 Click here for more information.

-Orientation: I identify as an evidence-based, cognitive behavioral (CBT) therapist and draw from a model called Acceptance and Commitment Therapy (ACT), which I value for its broad flexibility and commitment to scientific rigor.
+Orientation: I identify as an evidence-based, cognitive behavioral (CBT) therapist and draw from a model called Acceptance and Commitment Therapy (ACT).
 In order to bring a greater sense of cohesion, consistency, and precision to my work, I actively train myself to work within this particular model.
 In addition to being a full-time clinician, I participate in original research, give talks and trainings, supervise other professionals, and serve as a reviewer for several scientific journals.
 The combination of these activities helps to inform and sharpen my clinical work.

 Years in Practice:

 Licensed Psychologist in Oregon # 2095

 - Social anxiety rooted in shame and self-criticism